bleartdev/Bootcamp-PerProgramera/README.md

 ---

-## 🤖 AI & Tools I Am Using
+## 🤖 AI & Tools I Will Learn and Use During the Bootcamp

-Some of the platforms/tools we learn (or I use in practice):
+As part of this bootcamp, I will learn the fundamentals and practical use of Artificial Intelligence in software development, including both concepts and hands-on tools.

+### 🧠 AI Topics Covered

+- Introduction to Artificial Intelligence (1950 – Present)
+- Core Concepts:
+  - Artificial Intelligence (AI)
+  - Machine Learning (ML)
+  - Deep Learning
+  - Neural Networks
+  - Natural Language Processing (NLP)
+  - Computer Vision
+  - Generative AI
+  - Large Language Models (LLMs)
+- Prompt Engineering:
+  - How to communicate effectively with AI
+  - How not to communicate with AI
+  - Identifying and understanding AI mistakes
+  - Getting the best results from AI
+- AI Today & Future Potential
+- Why it’s worth becoming a developer in the age of AI
+- How to become a unique and competitive developer
+- Weekly Q&A sessions and open discussions

+### 🛠️ Platforms & Tools Used

+- Cursor (AI-powered code editor)
-- Cursor / VS Code + GitHub Copilot
+- VS Code + GitHub Copilot
-- OpenAI API (ChatGPT, DALL·E, Whisper)
+- OpenAI API (ChatGPT, Whisper, DALL·E)
+- Claude
-- Claude, Grok / Gemini
+- Grok / Gemini
 - Lovable / Bolt
+- Hugging Face
+- Replicate
+- Poe
-- Hugging Face, Replicate, Poe, Playground AI
+- Playground AI
+- TensorFlow.js
 - Low-Code & No-Code tools

-- TensorFlow.js (for AI in the browser)
+### 🎯 Goal

-The goal is to **learn how to combine classic development with AI**, so I can work faster and smarter.
+The goal is to **learn how to responsibly and effectively combine classic software development with AI**, using it as a productivity and problem-solving tool — not a replacement for core programming skills.

----

 ## 📂 Projects